Posted on September 19, 2016

 Goalkeeper gloves should be roomy, generally 1/2 to one inch past the end of your fingertips.
 Goalkeeper gloves that fit tightly are more prone to blowouts, or holes around the fingers or palm.
 To determine your goalkeeper glove size, measure the circumference of the part of your palm just below your knuckles, without your thumb.
 Round up to the next whole inch, and then add 1 to determine your size.
 Measure both hands, and if the measurements are different, order the larger size for the most consistent fit.
 If you can’t find a tape measure, another sizing method involves your shoe size.
 Usually, the goalkeeper glove size will correlate with the shoe size.
 If the shoe size is a half size, round up to the next full size for the best fit.
 The best way to determine fit is to try gloves on.

-We carry over 200 pairs of gloves that range from $20 to $180.
+We carry a huge range of gloves that range from $20 to $180.
 Why?
 The biggest difference is the grip.
 As a general rule, the more expensive the glove, the better the grip.
 Less expensive gloves offer better durability and cost less, but the grip will not be as tacky or strong.
 Less expensive goalkeeper gloves are great for youth or beginning players, because they teach players to focus on technique to make saves, rather than the tackiness of an expensive palm.

 A few things to remember:

 – The softer the palm, the better the grip.
 The rougher the palm, the more durable the glove is.
 That roughness is due to more rubber than latex in the palm, and these gloves are great for indoor play.